hrwndr/PhotonPHP/ReadMe.md

 PhotonPHP - A Lightweight PHP Framework

 PhotonPHP - A Lightweight PHP Framework
 =======================================

 PhotonPHP is a lightweight PHP framework designed to provide essential features like routing, SEO support, and a pre-built admin panel.
 It enables developers to build web applications quickly and efficiently while maintaining flexibility and performance.
 This README.md file serves as a guide to understanding the framework and how to use its various features.

+PhotonPHP is created and managed by Harwinder Singh from [CodePanther](https://codepanther.in)

 Table of Contents
 -----------------